ScXfjiang/conv_pmf/README.md

 ```

 ## Experiment Results
-Comparison of topic coherence (word embedding cosine similarity) for different entropy regularization coefficients ($\lambda$ s), with $\lambda=0.0$ indicating the absence of entropy regularization terms.
-The highest-performing result is highlighted in bold.
+The experimental results presented in this section evaluate both topic coherence (based on word embedding cosine similarity) and rating prediction accuracy (root mean square error - RMSE).
+We vary entropy regularization coefficients ($\lambda$ s) for these comparisons, with $\lambda=0.0$ symbolizing no entropy regularization terms.
+The best-performing results are highlighted in bold.

+### Topic Coherence Comparison
 | $n$\_factor | $0.0$ | $0.4$ | $0.8$ | $1.2$ | $1.6$ | $2.0$ |
 |-------------|-------|-------|-------|-------|-------|-------|
 | $6$         | 0.2850| 0.2932| 0.3508| 0.3863| 0.4043| **0.4161**|